Skip to content

 # Set up the Conversation

-response: str = agent.playback.send("Good morning!") # Returns Hello
+response: str = await agent.playback.send("Good morning!") # Returns Hello

 When the playback runs out of messages, it returns MESSAGES EXHAUSTED (list size [a]) ([b] overage).